Jaye136/PListen/README.md

 ### Queue Options
 Songs can be played by clicking on them in the library, or by playing a playlist.
-When selecting songs not in a playlist, the next song will be picked randomly from the library.
+When selecting songs not in a playlist, the queue will stop after playing the single selected song.
 Users may also click on the three dots next to a song, then click <ins>*Add to queue*</ins>, which will put the song at the back of a temporary queue <sup>2</sup>, or click <ins>*Add to next*</ins>, which will put the song at the front of a temporary queue <sup>2</sup>.